 The provision in place is organised on a continuum that enables students to take their place fully within the school and community.

-During the two years before transfer to Secondary School we work closely with our feeder Primary Schools to ensure that a smooth transition process can occur.
-We attend meetings to discuss individual's needs and meet Year 5 and 6 students to help allay their fears on their move to us.
+During the two years before transfer to Secondary School, we work closely with our feeder Primary Schools to ensure that a smooth transition process can occur.
+We attend meetings to discuss individual needs and meet Year 5 and 6 students to help allay their fears about their move to us.
 We ensure that information and student files are transferred between us and Primary Schools and that relevant information is shared widely amongst staff within our school.
 We can provide additional transition visits for students who require a more personalised transition process.

 The Learning Support Team offers support in a variety of ways, which include:

 - In-class support for mainstream classes